Program Director: Alan Murdock, MD

 Preliminary: 8 to 10

-The primary goal of our General Surgery Residency Program is to prepare the resident to function as an independent and highly competent practitioner of surgery who will become board-certified in the specialty of surgery.
+The primary goal of our General Surgery Residency Program is to prepare the resident to function as an independent and highly competent practitioner of surgery who will become board-certified through the American Board of Surgery.

 Our categorical academic program is strongly weighted in clinical experience.
 Over the past 5 years, about two thirds of our graduates chose to enter a fellowship program and one third started to practice general surgery following their residency training.